 Treatment and prognosis

-HHS is common in more elderly diabetic patients and is associated with volume depletion without a compensating fluid intake.
+Hyperosmolar hyperglycemic state is common in more elderly diabetic patients and is associated with volume depletion without compensating fluid intake.
 Principles of management are as follows 2:

 - correction of volume depletion with intravenous fluids